pie chart

 Welcome to The Portal of Pain !

 Hi there!
-Welcome to the primer of my Rakdos, pain-fueled battlecruiser deck; commanded by Rakdos, Lord of Riots.
+Welcome to the primer of this Rakdos, pain-fueled battlecruiser deck; commanded by Rakdos, Lord of Riots.
 Get ready as his minions will overwhelm you and strap your writhing form to a firm, wooden surface.
 Fear grips you from a glance at wicked-looking knives and other (blunt) metal instruments on the surface next to your new home.
 As you notice your struggles to escape only seem to strengthen the bonds that hold you, your stress levels increase to heights heretofore not experienced (and potentially lethal).
 The winged-demon, awoken by your first screams of agony and terror, seems to feed of your distress.
 Even worse, it’s not just him.
 There are … other beings whose essence seem to be tied to him, acting as parasites who are nourished by his eldritch energies; probably absorbed from you.
 It’s like he’s a conduit of sorts, a portal of pain!
 Maybe it’s better to no longer prolong the inevitable coming of darkness and just … faint.
 It’ll undoubtedly be more pleasant than the alternative!
 This deck is meant to be played casually.
-It’s not meant to be used in a competitive fashion, but of course I welcome anyone to try!
-Feel free to comment on anything you (dis)like throughout this primer; I hope you will enjoy it!
+It’s not meant to be used in a competitive fashion, but of course anyone is welcome to try!
+Feel free to comment on anything you (dis)like throughout this primer; hope you will enjoy it!

-Featuring my demon friend has so many advantages, that one is almost tempted to reverse this question.
+Featuring this demon friend has so many advantages, that one is almost tempted to reverse this question.
 His main power, the ability to generate a colorless-mana discount based on the total amount of damage done to opponents during a turn, is absolutely insane.
 Especially in settings that feature multiple opponents, this becomes crazy.
 With only a few cards in play, it becomes rather easy to generate enough of a discount to make the casting of some creatures (especially colorless ones) free.
 Aside from this insanity, Rakdos’s value for CMC is just enormous.
 We’re talking a 6/6 flying, trampling demon at CMC4; wow, just wow.
-His only disadvantages are the fact that opponents will need to be damaged during a turn, before he can appear in said turn (which is hardly a disadvantage in a deck geared for such damage) AND his incredible power (which paints a large target on his back and forced me to include cards that prevent his targeted removal).
+His only disadvantages are the fact that opponents will need to be damaged during a turn, before he can appear in said turn (which is hardly a disadvantage in a deck geared for such damage) AND his incredible power (which paints a large target on his back and forces one to include cards that prevent his targeted removal).

-I use the following ten parameters to determine the strength of the deck.
-For each, I allocate a score of 5 (very good), 4 (good), 3 (mediocre), 2 (bad) or 1 (very bad); when totalized this score represents the power rating of the deck (maximum score is 50 points).
+The following ten parameters have been used to determine the strength of the deck.
+For each, a score of 5 (very good), 4 (good), 3 (mediocre), 2 (bad) or 1 (very bad) has been allocated; when totalized this score represents the power rating of the deck (maximum score is 50 points).

 • Mana: indicates the availability of mana sources within the deck.